ModDota/moddota.github.io/_articles/abilities/modifier-properties-in-tooltips.md

 This would result in a tooltip that says: **`Granting 100 bonus damage!`**

 In the tooltip the percentage `%` sign surrounds the MODIFIER_PROPERTY_ to mark it as text to be replaced with the value of the modifier property.
-If the contents between the %'s don't match the format then it wont work.
+If the contents between the %'s don't match the format then it won't work.

-### The Format
+## The Format
 `%<-><number><d|f>MODIFIER_PROPERTY_%`

 Snippet from abilities_english.txt: